 - 1. Notification of the appropriate law enforcement agency with a recommendation for restorative justice if allowed. - 2.
 Out-of-school suspension of the student for a period of ten (10) days. - 3.
 On a student's first possession violation or when determined to be under the influence of an illegal substance, the school Principal may offer the student an opportunity to participate in a substance abuse diversion education program in lieu of alternative placement.
 The school Principal shall meet with the parent and student to discuss this opportunity.
 If the parent and/or guardian agree that their student will complete this program, the student will serve the remainder of the ten (10) day suspension and be enrolled into the program.
-The Grade Level Director must be provided proof that the student successfully completed the program within the allocated period of time.
-Refusal to participate in the diversion program or failure to successfully complete the diversion program will result in the student's appearance before the district Disciplinary Hearing committee regarding the possible removal of the student from the regular school program for up to one (1) calendar year through alternative placement. - 4.
+The Grade Level Director must be provided proof that the student successfully complete the diversion program will result in the student's appearance before the district Disciplinary Hearing committee regarding the possible removal of the student from the regular school program for up to one (1) calendar year through alternative placement. - 4.
 For any subsequent violation, out-of-school suspension of the student for a period of ten (10) days and recommendation for a Disciplinary hearing regarding the removal of the student from the regular school program for a period no less than one (1) calendar year through alternative placement or expulsion. - 5.
 If the student is charged with a Felony due to drug possession, the school administrator can request the student be indefinitely suspended from school or have his or her suspension continue until the determination of guilt or innocence or until the charges are dismissed if, in the opinion of the school administrator, the student's attendance would adversely impact the school.
 Such suspension shall not affect the delivery of educational services to the student, and the student shall be immediately enrolled in a daytime or evening alternative educational program.
 See Felony or Felony Act procedures on page 51.